 Automatic Membership for students

-To create a group that include all current and future students set the Subscribe these user types field to Student.
+To create a group that includes all current and future students set the Subscribe these user types field to Student.

 To create a group that includes all current and future students in a specific grade set the Automatic Membership as follows.